 Chromecast Streaming HDMI Media Player Review

 The Chromecast doesn’t actually stream from your computer or phone device.
-It acts as a link to Google’s cloud based servers which it receives data from and makes a connection to your TV.
+It acts as a link to Google’s cloud-based servers which it receives data from and makes a connection to your TV.
 After the connection is made, all streaming is done over the internet.
-This means you can use your smart phone, tablet or laptop for other task.
+This means you can use your smartphone, tablet or laptop for other tasks.

 Note: Wi-Fi access is required

 Setup is fairly simple: 1) Plug the Chromecast into TV’s HDMI port and connect the USB power cable to the USB port on your TV.
 If your TV doesn’t have a USB port, use the power adapter and plug directly into a wall outlet.
 2) Turn on your TV and switch the inputs until you see “set me up” on your screen.
 3) Set the device up for use by going to www.google.com/chromecast/set.

 Next, follow the setup process.
 You may use an Android or iOS phone or tablet.
 Or a Mac or Windows computer for setup.
 I personally used my laptop for its mobility and ease of use while executing the setup process.
 If you do use your computer for setup, you must use the Google Chrome Web browser.